kr8gz/PlayerStatistics/README.md

 </details>

 ### Localization
-Server-side translations are provided for all elements of this mod.
+Server-side translations are provided for all elements of this mod &mdash;
+the following output is entirely in German, for example:

+![German translation example](gallery/translations.png)

 If you can, please consider contributing translations in your preferred language!

-![German translation example](gallery/translations.png)